s3gw-tech/s3gw/docs/helm-charts.md

 ### Existing Volumes

-The s3gw is best deployed ontop of a [longhorn](https://longhorn.io) volume.
+The s3gw is best deployed on top of a [longhorn](https://longhorn.io) volume.
 If you have longhorn installed in your cluster, all appropriate resources will be automatically deployed for you.
 Make sure the `storageType` is set to `"longhorn"` and the correct size for the